theneweinstein/somneo/README.md

-# Somneo custom component
+# SmartSleep custom component for Home Assistant
-Home Assistant custom component for Philips Someo.
-This integration let's you control the light of the Somneo and reads the following sensors: temperature, humidity, luminance and noise.
-Furthermore, it provides the alarms set on your Somneo instance as binary sensors and provides a sensor with the first upcoming alarm.
+Home Assistant custom component for Philips SmartSleep (Somneo).
+This integration lets you control the SmartSleep light and reads the following sensors: temperature, humidity, luminance and noise.
+It also provides the alarms set on your SmartSleep instance as binary sensors and provides a sensor with the first upcoming alarm.

 # Installation
-On your Home Assistant instance, go to /custom_components.
-Now clone this respository: ```git clone https://github.com/theneweinstein/somneo.git somneo```.
-Alternatively you can manually copy the files into the somneo folder.
+On your Home Assistant instance, go to /custom_components and clone this repository.
+Alternatively you can manually copy the files into the smartsleep folder.

 # Configuration
-After installation you an either use a config flow to set-up a Somneo device or add:
+After installation you an either use a config flow to set-up a SmartSleep device or add:
 ```
-somneo:
+smartsleep:
   host: IP-ADDRESS (required)
   name: NAME (optional)
 ```